 - Grades 4 to 6: impact of emerging technology and coding on everyday life, including skilled trades

 - Grades 7 to 8: impact of emerging technology and coding, such as artificial intelligence systems, on everyday life, including skilled trades

 - Grade 1 to 8: how science and technology can be used with other subject areas to address real-world problems

 Standards-Aligned Robotics Kits

 At InkSmith, we recognize the importance of hands-on, experiential learning opportunities in the classroom.
 That’s why we’ve created Robotics Kits paired with curriculum-connected lesson plans to empower teachers to bridge the gap between technology and education.

-The Climate Action Kit is a micro:bit powered inventor's kit designed to introduce students to coding and robotics.
+Climate Action Kits are micro:bit powered inventor's kits designed to introduce students to coding and robotics.
 The goal of the kit is to provide purpose-driven learning experiences by connecting real-world climate change issues with tangible robotic solutions.
 Using the robotic components in the kit, students can build, prototype, and program their own working solutions to meaningful climate change issues.
 The Climate Action Kit bundle includes access to multiple courses, all based around climate change issues, the United Nations Sustainable Development Goals and physical computing.